 Being there for friends while social distancing

-The spread of Coronavirus has changed life as we know it.
-Taking things day by day, we are being challenged to accept the uncertainty of the moment.
+Disruptions caused by the pandemic changed life as we know it.
+We were challenged to accept the uncertainty of the moment.

-Focusing on what is within our control will help with stress you may feel right now.
+Focusing on what is within our control helped with the stress we may have felt.

 There are lots of fun and creative ways that people have been connecting online: book clubs and table quizzes, getting together online with a cuppa and replicating café chats.